Local & Fast Service

 01942 872 137

-Bed bugs are generally nocturnal in habit and feed only on the blood of mammals and birds.
+Bed bugs are generally nocturnal in habit and feed only on the blood of mammals including humans unfortunately.
 Although they are capable of existing without food for up to six months they will feed on average once a week depending on temperature and food availability.

 The eggs of the bed bugs are yellowish white in colour and approximately 0.5mm in length and 0.2 mm in diameter.
 Under normal conditions the female will lay from 100-200 eggs at irregular intervals.
 These will normally hatch between one and three weeks later, although this can be longer.

 Adult bed bugs are flat, oval, wingless creatures with segmented bodies and three pairs of legs.
 They are dark red or brown in colour and 1-5mm in length.

 Adult bed bugs live up to four years or more and normally live and breed in the cracks and crevices of the building e.g. behind loose fitting wallpaper, cracks or grooves in woodwork and cracks in plasterwork.
 They may also be found in furniture e.g. buttons or stuffed leather, mattresses, hollow brass-work in bedsteads, the underneath of chairs, folds in the tops of curtains, bedding and undisturbed trunks or boxes.